Part 1 – General

 1.04 Handling, Storage and Shipping

-2. Coated pipe shall be shipped on bunks, and secured with nylon belt tied down straps or padded banding located approximately over braces.
+2. Coated pipe shall be shipped on bunks and secured with nylon belt tied down straps or padded banding located approximately over braces.

-3. Coated pipe shall be stored on padded skids, sand, or dirt berms, sand bags, rubber tires or other suitable means so that coating will not be damaged.
+3. Coated pipe shall be stored on padded skids, sand, or dirt berms, sandbags, rubber tires or other suitable means so that coating will not be damaged.

 4. Coated pipe shall be handled with the wide belt slings, padded forks, or other means that will not damage the pipe.
 Chains, cables or other equipment likely to cause damage to the pipe or coating shall not be used.

-5. Prior to shipment, the pipe shall be visually inspected for damage with particular care given to the lining and coating.
+5. Prior to shipment, the pipe shall be visually inspected for damage with particular attention given to the lining and coating.
 Any damaged areas shall be repaired in accordance with the standard to which the lining or coating was applied.

 Part 2 – Products